 - DFA NCR West – SM Manila (5th Floor, SM City Manila, Conception St., Manila)

 Those in the provinces may choose to visit the DFA regional consular office near them.

 Make sure you are ready with all required documents before showing up on your appointment date.
-The basic required documents are:
+The required documents that all applicants must bring are:

 - printout of your Application Form (download link is emailed to you after completing the online application);

 - at least one (1) government-issued ID to prove identity (may be driver’s license, SSS or GSIS ID, PRC ID, OWWA ID, etc.); and

 There is no need to bring passport-size photos anymore because photo capture will be done at the DFA branch on your appointment date.

 Take note that other documents may be required in the following cases: